-I snapped this photo at 1:45pm on Thursday, May 1, 2014.
-At the time, Anna and Elsa were available for a character experience from 9am-5pm.
-As you can see, the wait to see Anna and Elsa was 300 minutes long.
-It wasn't school break or a holiday, just an ordinary spring day—a weekday at that—when school was in session.
+As you can see in the photo above, the wait to see Anna and Elsa was 300 minutes long.
+The day the photo was taken, it wasn't school break or a holiday, just an ordinary spring day—a weekday at that—when school was in session.

 Plan A: Use FastPass+

-Anna and Elsa spend every day from 9am to 11:30pm at Princess Fairytale Hall in the new Fantasyland inside the Magic Kingdom.
+Anna and Elsa spend every day at Princess Fairytale Hall in the new Fantasyland inside the Magic Kingdom.
 With the My Disney Experience planning system, you can reserve a guaranteed meeting with the sisters with FastPass+ even before you leave home.

 If you're staying at a Disney hotel and book your park tickets in advance, you can book your FastPass+ up to 60 days in advance.
 If you're not staying at a Disney hotel but have purchased your Disney World park tickets, you can book your FastPass+ up to 30 days in advance.

-If at first you can't land a FastPass, keep trying.
-People can and do change their FastPass+ times, so times do open up.
+If at first, you can't land a FastPass, keep trying.
+People can and do change their FastPass+ times, so times open up.
 Also, try looking for the bare number of FastPasses your family needs.
 For example, if meeting Anna and Elsa a must-do for your young daughter but your teen son couldn't care less, then try to book just two FastPasses, for your daughter and one adult.
-It will likely be easier than finding FastPasses... for the whole family.
+It will likely be easier than finding FastPasses for the whole family.

-If you are still coming up empty, click through for Plan B and Plan C.Continue to 3 of 5 below.
+If you are still coming up empty, try Plan B and Plan C below.